 Center scientists are working to identify a neural signature in middle-aged adults that will help predict who will and will not age well cognitively and who might be at risk of Alzheimer’s disease long before symptoms appear.
 They are elucidating how memories are formed and retrieved and how these processes change with age.
 And they are investigating the effects of physical exercise and mental stimulation on memory and cognition in young and older adults.
 The ultimate goal of these wide-ranging studies is to develop ways to maintain and even enhance the cognitive health and vitality of our rapidly aging populace and that of future generations.

 The Center’s facilities, located in Dallas, Texas, include 30,000 square feet of research space including cognitive testing rooms and laboratories.
-In addition, investigators conduct functional and structural neuroimaging studies at facilities in the Advanced Imaging Research Center (AIRC), a collaborative enterprise between UT Dallas, UT Arlington, and UT Southwestern Medical Center, where the AIRC is housed.
+In addition, investigators conduct functional and structural neuroimaging studies at facilities in the Advanced Imaging Research Center (AIRC), a collaborative enterprise between UT Dallas, UT Arlington, and UT Southwestern Medical Center, where the AIRC is located.